Keeping New Mothers Safe from Postpartum Haemorrhage – Part 1

 In 2015, only 40% of all pregnant women in developing countries had the recommended antenatal care visits.

-Lack of adequate care during pregnancy and after childbirth contribute to the high death rates seen in Sub-Saharan Africa.
+Lack of adequate care during pregnancy and after childbirth contributes to the high death rates seen in Sub-Saharan Africa.

 Sadly, these are not just figures but maternal lives lost due to preventable circumstances.